Enough from me - let's just get on with it shall we?

 All broadcasts are controlled by the Xenoxxx Corporation.
 The lifestyle that these people lead would be unrecognisable to the general population.
 Technology that far outstrips even the most up to date and expensive equipment that we have today.

 Broadcasts are tailored to keep the population subdued, placed.
-Any anger or conflict show and structured in such a way that it won't cause too much upset.
+Any anger or conflict shown are structured in such a way that it won't cause too much upset.
 Enough to keep people a little more stimulated than normal.

 Lord Brannigan is the Overseer.
 5th in the long line of Brannigans (2 and 6 were not suitable), he controls every aspect of the Corporation.
 Any and all ideas for broadcasts must meet his strict standards before broadcast.